google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 }
 ```

-After defining your renderer you need to tell Blockly that it exists.
-Register your renderer and give it the name `custom_renderer`:
+After defining the renderer, register it with Blockly and give it the name `custom_renderer`:

 ```js
 Blockly.blockRendering.register('custom_renderer', CustomRenderer);
 ```

-To use your custom renderer, you first need to import your new file into `src/index.js`.
-Add this import at the top of `src/index.js`:
+To use the custom renderer, import the new file at the top of `src/index.js`:

 ```js
 import './renderers/javascript';